-- Note 1.
-The Company acquired 21.56% equity of Turvo International Co., Ltd., and became the largest shareholder of Turvo International Co., Ltd. On 31 August 2022, Turvo International Co., Ltd. held an extraordinary meeting of shareholders to reelect all directors and independent directors.
-The Company has obtained a majority of the directors' seats, and the legal representative of the Company has been appointed as the chairman by the board directors of Turvo International Co., Ltd. The Company leads and controls the major activities of Turvo International Co., Ltd., which have been included in the consolidated statements since the date of acquisition of control.
-From the date of acquisition to 30 June, 2023 the company acquired an additional 2.25% equity of Turvo International Co., Ltd. (Turvo), holding total 23.81% equity of Turvo International Co., Ltd..
-Please refer to Note 6(20) for details. - Note 2.
-On 1 November 2021, the Company participated in the cash capital increase of Taiwan Cheer Champ Co., Ltd., increasing the investment amount by \$99,390.
-However the Company did not increase the capital according to the shareholding ratio, its shareholding ratio in the company increased from 68.53% to 85.68%, and the capital reserve was reduced by \$3,470. - Note 3.
-On 6 December 2022, Zeng Hsing Industrial Co., Ltd. (VN) invested one million US dollars to establish Beauty Lady CO., Ltd. (VN).
-Therefore, Beauty Lady Co., Ltd. (VN) is included in the preparation of consolidated financial statements. - Note 4.
+- Note 2.
+For the three-month period ended 30 June 2024, the Company adjusted the investment structure for operational purposes by transferring 85.68% ownership of the subsidiary, Taiwan Cheer Champ Co., Ltd. from ZORCA WORLDWIDE LTD. to the Company.
+Therefore, the Company acquired 85.68% ownership of the subsidiary and gained control over Taiwan Cheer Champ Co., Ltd. - Note 3.
+Shanghai Debra Trading Company Limited was dissolved on 21 May 2024. - Note 4.
+On 6 December 2023, Zeng Hsing Industrial Co., Ltd. (VN) invested one million US dollars to establish Beauty Lady Co., Ltd. (VN).
+Therefore, Beauty Lady Co., Ltd. (VN) is included in the preparation of consolidated financial statements.
+On 19 January 2024, the name was changed to Zeng Hsing Vietnam Trading Company Limited. - Note 5.
 On 1 January 2018, T&M has been included in the preparation of consolidated financial statements by Turvo International Co., Ltd. because Turvo International Co., Ltd. became the major shareholder of T&M, and the remaining equity of T&M are held by many other shareholders.
 In the absence of contractual rights, Turvo International Co., Ltd. has obtained the authorization for a relative majority of the voting rights, and has the right to appoint key management personnel capable of leading the relevant activities of T&M. Therefore, Turvo International Co., Ltd. determines that it has control over T&M even if Turvo International Co., Ltd. holds less than 50% of T&M's voting rights.